realworldocaml/book/en/inside-the-runtime.md

 A generational GC maintains separate memory regions to hold blocks based on how long the blocks have been live.
 OCaml's heap is split in two such regions:

-* a small fixed-size *minor heap* where most most blocks are initially allocated.
+* a small fixed-size *minor heap* where most blocks are initially allocated.
 * a larger variable-sized *major heap* for blocks that have been live longer.

 A typical functional programming style means that young blocks tend to die